symfony/symfony/UPGRADE-4.0.md

  * The `framework.serializer.cache` option and the services `serializer.mapping.cache.apc` and `serializer.mapping.cache.doctrine.apc`
    have been removed.
 APCu should now be automatically used when available.

  * The `Controller::getUser()` method has been removed in favor of the ability to typehint the security user object in the action.

+ * The default value of the `framework.php_errors.log` configuration key is set to true.

 HttpKernel
 ----------